 A qualitative analysis of the open-ended questions from the HRT-2 and SET-1 surveys supports and clarifies to some extent the findings of the quantitative data.
 Using KH Coder analysis software (Higuchi, 2017) as a tool for text mining, we attempted to analyze the text data in a structured manner.
-Text data were also displayed as co-occurrence network charts (see Appendices A & B).
+Text data were also displayed as co-occurrence network charts.
+(See Appendices A and B.)

-For the question "Who do you think is best suited to take on the role of T1 in future team-teaching instruction?" we extracted from the HRT-2 and SET data sets some frequently appearing keywords.
-As expected, the number of keywords found was relatively small, as this data set itself is quite small.
-The most frequent keyword, "do" ($\dagger \delta$), was used 24 times, with most of the other keywords appearing only a handful of times.
-Because the number of participants in each group was not uniform (HRT-2 n = 28, SET-1 n = 52), we did not focus on the number of appearances of each keyword but rather on the ones used by both groups, as well as those that were specific to each group.
+For the question, who do you think is best suited to take on the role of T1 in future team-teaching instruction?, we extracted from the HRT-2 and SET data sets some frequently appearing keywords.
+As expected, the number of keywords found is relatively small, as this data set itself is quite small.
+The most frequent keyword, do (寸る), was used 24 times, with most of the other keywords appearing only a handful of times.
+Since the number of participants in each group was not uniform (HRT-2 n=28, SET-1 n=52), we did not focus on the number of appearances of each keyword, but rather on the ones used by both groups, as well as those that were specific to each group.
 Table 3 shows the list of keywords examined.

-Among the commonly appearing keywords were "subject" (教科), "license" (免許), and "expertise" (専門).

-These words were used to address issues or problems the respondents might have with different types of teachers: ALTs, HRTs, or SETs.
-The term "understanding" (理解/わかる) of class/students was used by HRTs to emphasize the strength of Japanese teachers (both HRTs and SETs) in contrast with the ALTs.
+Among the commonly appearing keywords were subject (教科), license (免許), and expertise (専門).
+These words were used to address issues or problems the respondents might have with different types of teachers: ALTs, HRTs and SETs.
+The term understanding (理解)(わかる) of class/students was used by HRTs to emphasize the strength of Japanese teachers (both HRTs and SETs) in contrast with the ALTs.
 SETs, however, used this keyword specifically as a way of differentiating themselves from the ALTs.
-A common theme emerged that SETs generally felt they had a better grasp and deeper understanding of the nature of the students, appropriate classroom management techniques, and the goals and principles of the elementary school system in Japan.
-The keyword "license" also appeared in the comments of both groups, but it was more often used by the SETs.
-The thrust of the comments that contained "license" focused on the fact that a weakness of the ALT system is that they (ALTs) do not (and are not required to) hold either an elementary teaching license or an English teaching license.
+A common theme emerged that SETs generally feel they have a better grasp of and deeper understanding of the nature of the students, appropriate classroom management techniques, and the goals and principles of the elementary school system in Japan.
+The keyword license also appeared in the comments of both groups, but it was more often used by the SETs.
+The thrust of the comments that contained license focused on the fact that a weakness of the ALT system is that they (ALTs) do not (and are not required to) hold either an elementary teaching license or an English teaching license.

-A keyword that was specific to HRT-2 was "cross-curricular" (教科橫断/教科間連携), which was used to indicate the strength of elementary school teachers who handle all required subjects by themselves, a feature that enables them to implement flexibility into the curriculum.
-For their part, the SETs used "assessment/evaluation" (評価) and "grades/school record" (成績) in ways suggesting that their roles and responsibilities in the position were added benefits of their inclusion in team teaching.
-The keyword "grades/school record" (成 績) was also found to co-occur with the keyword "difficult" (難しい).
-There were two aspects to this response in the comments, one related to the difficulty of assessing hundreds of students and the other to teaching licenses.
-ALTs, because they do not hold teaching licenses, were perceived as weak in expertise and thus not considered the best candidates to assess students and award grades.
+A keyword that was specific to HRT-2 was cross-curricular (教科横断/教科間連携), which was used to indicate the strength of elementary school teachers who handle all required subjects by themselves, a feature that enables them to implement flexibility into the curriculum.
+On the other hand, the SETs used assessment/evaluation (評価) and grades/ school record (成績) in ways suggesting their roles and responsibilities in the position were added benefits of their inclusion in team teaching.
+The keyword grades/school record (成績) was also found to co-occur with the keyword difficult (難しい).
+There were two aspects to this response in the comments, one was related to the difficulty of assessing hundreds of students, and the other was related to teaching licenses.
+ALTs, because they do not hold teaching licenses, were perceived as weak in expertise, thus not considered the best candidates to assess students and reward grades.

-Table 3 Keywords Extracted From the Free Descriptions
+Table 3 Keywords Extracted from the Free Descriptions

-HRT-2 SETs Keywords in common ALT, HRT, SET, T1, English, subject, license, expertise, teacher, student, elementary school, class/lesson/instruction, understanding of class/students Keywords specific to group cross-curricular, reality of class/ children grades/ school record assessment/ evaluation
+HRT-2 SETs Keywords in common ALT, HRT, SET, T1, English, subject, license, expertise, teacher, student, elementary school, class/lesson/instruction, understanding of class/students Keywords specific to group cross-curricular, reality of class/children grades/school record assessment/evaluation